Buy Bitcoin in Italy

 bitFlyer is an international cryptocurrency exchange available for users from Italy.
 It is based in Tokyo, Japan and was founded in 2014, by former Goldman Sachs trader Yuzo Kano. bitFlyer is regulated across Japan, the United States and Europe.

 bitFlyer offers a small range of cryptocurrencies, including BTC, ETH, BCH, ETC, LTC, MONA and LSK.
 Regular Bitcoin buys and sells are free, but subject to bitFlyer’s exchange rate + entail a 0.0004BTC withdrawal fee.
-The exchange facilitates EUR deposits and withdrawals via SEPA payments, with deposit fees being free while withdrawals costing €10.00 for amounts less than €250,000.
+The exchange facilitates EUR deposits and withdrawals via SEPA payments, also recently introduced PayPal deposit option.
+The deposits are free while withdrawals costing €10.00 for amounts less than €250,000.

 Coinhouse aims to make cryptocurrency investments easy for first-time buyers.
 Operating since 2014, the exchange is based in Paris and affiliated to Ledger – the popular hardware wallet provider.
 Coinhouse offers customers both an online platform and a bricks and mortar location.